mckinsey/vizro/vizro-core/docs/pages/user-guides/custom-tables.md

 In cases where the available arguments for the [`AgGrid`][vizro.models.AgGrid] or [`Table`][vizro.models.Table] models are not sufficient, you can create a custom Dash AG Grid or Dash DataTable.

-One reason could be that you want to create a table/grid that requires computations that can be controlled by parameters (see below example).
+One reason could be that you want to create a table/grid that requires computations that can be controlled by parameters (see the example below).

 For this, similar to how one would create a [custom chart](../user-guides/custom-charts.md), simply do the following: